lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

     - LPWAN is suitable for IOUT communications
       - high data rate operations are not required
       - low latency of data transfer can be accepted
+      - work over the time span of many years
+      - designed for applications which need to transmit small packets intermittently.
 - Wireless PAN/LAN
 - Cellular technology in IOUT
 - Energy consumption in IOUT